 The state of seniors in this country is a mixed one, at best.
 The good news is that American seniors are more racially and ethnically diverse, better educated, and living longer than ever.
 The tragic news is that obesity rates among seniors is rising, more of them are divorced or otherwise alone, while Alzheimer’s rates are skyrocketing.
 All of these factors suggest to researchers that the need for nursing home care will more than double by 2030.

 The last U.S. Census Bureau report, in 2010, revealed that the United States had more seniors than ever before: more than 40 million, or 13 percent of the population.
 Baby boomers – born between 1946 and 1964 – were between 52 and 70 years old last year.
-To illustrate the massive impact of this demographic, it’s worth pointing out that one baby boomer turns 65 every 10 seconds.
+To illustrate the massive impact of this demographic, it is worth pointing out that one baby boomer turns 65 every 10 seconds.
 By 2050, experts predict seniors will number more than 98 million, or nearly a quarter of the U.S. population.
-If you have a loved one in any type of senior care facility and you’re concerned about their well-being, don’t hesitate to call Burg Simpson’s Denver personal injury lawyers immediately!
+If you have a loved one in any type of senior care facility and you are concerned about their well-being, do not hesitate to call Burg Simpson’s Denver personal injury lawyers immediately!

 Elder abuse can take many forms and is frequently perpetuated by caregivers and other nursing home or assisted living staff.
 The most frequent types of elder abuse, according to the National Council on Aging, include: